eric2013264/Automated_Soft_Reset/README.md

   -  Must be static (click A to start battle) encounters, not wild spawns or eggs.

 <h4>Usage:</h4>
-  Search "USER INPUT VALUE" for areas you will need to customize/calibrate for it to work.
+  Search "USER INPUT VALUE" for areas you will need to customize/calibrate for it to work.<br>
   -  Find a picture or screenshot of the shiny desired and use a color tool to get
      the HSV value.
 Use it to find a lower and upper range to detect.
          eg. [43, 55, 85], [90, 195, 195] note opencv scales hsv values to [0-180, 0-255, 0-255]